astronomer/astro-docs/ac/next/get-started/04_install-dependencies.md

 ## Add Other Dependencies

-In the same way you can build Python and OS-level Packages into your image, you're free to build additional dependencies and files for your DAGs to use.
+In the same way you can build Python and OS-level Packages into your image, you can also build additional dependencies and files for your DAGs to use.

 In the example below, we'll add a folder of `helper_functions` with a file (or set of files) that our Airflow DAGs can then use.